glinting-yodeler/Streamflix/README.md

-# StreamFlix DE Project Documentation
+# StreamFlix Project Documentation

 ## 1. Purpose

-StreamFlix DE is a portfolio-grade OTT streaming analytics project designed to demonstrate a complete data engineering and AI workflow.
+StreamFlix is a portfolio-grade OTT streaming analytics project designed to demonstrate a complete data engineering and AI workflow.

 The project covers: